When it comes to major surgery, it’s normal to have questions. What is a hysterectomy? We’ve got the answers, and what you can expect.

-Although it hurts a lot to begin with, your nurses will probably try to get you up on your feet as soon as possible.
+Although it can hurt a lot, to begin with, your nurses will probably try to get you up on your feet as soon as possible.

-Gentle movement helps to speed up recovery and prevent complications like blood clots.
+The Royal College of Obstetricians & Gynaecologists in the UK recommends gentle movements to help speed up recovery and prevent complications like blood clots.

 After abdominal surgery, you can expect some bloating, which can cause surprisingly severe pain in your abdomen and shoulders.